 Departments should periodically review the status of their courses to clearly communicate to students when they can reasonably expect to be able to take a course.
 A course that is not offered within a period of 10 years will be removed from the Catalog and Inactivated.
 Annually, departments will be asked to review this list of courses during year nine and may elect to offer a course they do not wish to be inactivated during year ten or send a petition to the Associate Dean of the college.

+AN INDIVIDUAL COURSE THAT FULFILLS MULTIPLE REQUIREMENTS

+Rule No.10 (Undergraduate Only)

+At the discretion of academic units, a single course is allowed to fulfill multiple requirements within undergraduate majors, minors, concentrations, and certificates.
+Departments may choose to use courses from other disciplines for fulfillment of their major, minor, concentration, and/or certificate requirements.

-(Undergraduate Only)to fulfill multiple requirements for the disciplines in which they are cross-listed.
+Cross-listed courses, since they are equivalent in content, have no limits on their ability to fulfill multiple requirements for the disciplines in which they are cross-listed.

-Students with multiple majors and/or minors may apply any number of courses from the primary major towards fulfilling second major and/or minor requirements where applicable
+Students with multiple majors and/or minors may apply any number of courses from the primary major towards fulfilling second major and/or minor requirements where applicable.

 III.
 Definitions

 Cross-Listed Course – A single course which is simultaneously listed in the schedule of course offerings by two or more academic departments.
 They share the same meeting times, room, instructor(s), and curriculum.
-Students may only receive credit for the single section of the cross-listed course for which they are registered.
-Credit will not be awarded for a course where credit has been awarded for a cross-listed course.
+Students may only receive credit for the single section of the cross-listed course for which they are registered; i.e. additional credit will not be awarded for a course where credit has already been awarded for a cross-listed course.